alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 5. To warn mankind of God's punishments.

 ### Our ‘Aqidah:
-We promotes tawhid (pure belief in the Oneness of Allah) or monotheism, the ‘aqidah of Ahlus-Sunnah wal-Jama‘ah, and the righteous Salaf (early generations of Islam).
+We promotes tawhid (pure belief in the Oneness of Allah) or monotheism, the ‘aqidah of Ahlus-Sunnah wal-Jama‘ah or the ‘aqidah of the righteous Salaf (early generations of Islam).

-Finally, may Allah grant us success and make us steadfast in adhering to the truth and the path of guidance.
+**Finally**, may Allah Ta'ala grant us success and make us steadfast in adhering to the truth and the path of guidance.